JackAWatt/jackwatt.com/definitions/physics.md

 Distance = speed * time - this is a scaler

 Distance = velocity * time - this is a vector

+Speed is always positive

+Velocity can be positive or negative

+Speed is the absolute value of velocity